Amber Lynn: Early life

 Lynn and her brothers were placed with her father and his new family; in total there were eight boys and Lynn in the house.
 When Lynn was eleven, her father died of alcoholism and heart failure.
-As a teenager, Lynn self-described her change as going from "pudgy kind of bucktoothed" tomboy to a "rocking little body".
+As a teenager, Lynn self-described her change as going from "pudgy, kind of buck-toothed" tomboy to having a "rockin' little body".
 She started doing fitness modeling, bikini modeling, and hot body contests.
-She relocated to Hollywood and became a regular at the clubs on Sunset Strip.
+She eventually relocated to Hollywood and became a regular at the clubs on the Sunset Strip.